-Summary: A recent article on indoor farming by Adele Peters ( “The vertical farming bubble is finally popping“) was published on February 27 in Fast Company.
+Summary: An article on indoor farming by Adele Peters ( “The vertical farming bubble is finally popping“) was published on February 27 in Fast Company.
 The focus of the article is on the profitability of indoor farms.
 As noted at the beginning of the article: “Climate change might make growing produce indoors a necessity.
 But despite taking in more than a billion dollars in venture capital investment, most companies in the industry seem to be withering, unable to turn a profit on lettuce.”

 Dr. Eric W Stein, Executive Director of the Center of Excellence for Indoor Agriculture and contributor, talks about the financial feasibility and sustainability of indoor farms and controlled environment agriculture (see below).

 The full article can be found at: https://www.fastcompany.com/90824702/vertical-farming-failing-profitable-appharvest-aerofarms-bowery

 ….Lights alone are expensive.
 “Plants require about five to 10 times more light than we do as human beings,” says Eric Stein, a business professor at Penn State University and head of the nonprofit Center of Excellence for Indoor Agriculture, who studies the economic model of indoor farms.
 Vertical farms often start growing leafy greens first because they require less light than some other crops, but buying the lights, and paying the electric bill, is still a significant expense.
 Even a small, 10,000-square-foot farm might have a lighting bill over $100,000 or even $200,000 a year, he says.
 Running air conditioners and other equipment adds to the energy used.